Sweet-Papa-Technologies/egit/README.md

 - 💾 Caching system for faster responses

 ## Requirements
+- macOS or Windows (Not tested on Linux, but should work and will be supported in the future)
 - Python 3.10 or higher
 - Git
 - One of the following LLM providers: